tokio-rs/tokio/docs/contributing/how-to-specify-crates-dependencies-versions.md

 ```

 In this case, local development of `tokio-stream` uses the local version
 of `tokio` via the `path` dependency.
-During CI checks, the path will be
-removed to check if the crate can be released and does not depend on unreleased
-changes.
+This means that it's currently not possible to release `tokio-stream`.
+Once a new version of `tokio` is released, the path dependency will be removed from `tokio-stream`.
 As mentioned before, this version should only be bumped when adding a new
 feature in the crate that relies on a newer version.